kenhkan/morrison/README.md

     nix | mac | freebsd | ubuntu | centos: <build command to run in the specified operating systems>
     <... more OS build definitions ...>
   path: <path to the program to run after building, relative to the working directory>
+  fbp-aware: true | false
+  expectations:
+    terminate: on-exit | on-error
     environment-variables: <an associative array of case insensitive names to case sensitive names>
     parameters: <an array of case insensitive names>
     input-streams: <an array of case insensitive names>
     output-streams: <an array of case insensitive names>
 ```

 ##### Building